eilccn/2d-object-recognition/README.md

 k = classify by using k nearest neighbor (pluarlity vote)
 ```

+### Video Capture Set-Up
+* Install the EpocCam app to your mobile device in order to use it as a webcam
+* Use a phone tripod or DIY your own set-up to keep your phone in place while you extract object features
+* It is important that your video capture device does not move throughout the entire training process

 ## Image Clean-Up and Region Segmentation

 ### Image Clean-Up